jimpames/mvs-cerberus/README.md

 as of today 29 may 2026

-the gzip of the installable system for MVS CERBERUS is in the github here
+the gzip of the installable system for MVS CERBERUS is in the github here - it is 390x code - you must run under zlinux 18.04 390x - see my improvements script in the repo, or get it current with compiler, flask, go , python before you untar
+- don't upg past 18.04 on 390x for zlinux, hyperion doesn't have instr supt.

 OR - request DASD image via my email